brunoasm/varKoder/docs/query.md

 If there are less than 100 samples included in a query, we use a CPU to compute predictions.
 If there are more than 100 samples and a GPU is available, we use a GPU and group varKodes in batches of size `--max-batch-size`.
 The only constraint to batch size is the memory available in the GPU: the larger the batch size, the faster predictions will be done.

+## Input
+By default, if the input folder contains subfolders, `varKoder query` will assume that raw reads in each subfolder should all be treated as a single sample (named with subfolder name).
+To override this behavior, use `--no-pairs`.
+If there are no subfolders or `--no-pairs` is used, each fastq file in the input will be treated as a separate sample (named after the file name).
+See help on `varKoder image` command for more information about fastq processing.

+If the `--images` argument is used, `varKoder query` will not attempt to process fastq files.
+Instead, it will recursively search for `png` files in the input folder, assuming they are varKodes generated with `varKoder image`.

 ## Output

 The main output is a table in `csv` format saved as `predictions.csv` in the output folder.
 The columns included depend on whether the model used for predictions is single-label or multi-label.
 In addition to this output table, varKodes produced from a raw reads input can be saved to the same folder with the option `--keep-images` and intermediate files will be stored in the folder provided with `--int-folder` if this option is used.
 Naming conventions for varKode image files are described in the `image` command above.

+By default, only the top prediction (if single-label) or predictions above threshold (if multi-label) are included in the table.
+To also include the predicted probability of all possible labels, use the argument `--include-probs`.
+CAUTION: if there are many possible labels in the trained model (for example, thousands) this can generate a very large output file.

 ### Multi-label: